 Illness

-Tortoises have weak immune systems, and some illnesses can affect their mobility and energy levels.
+Tortoises have weak immune systems, meaning some illnesses affect their mobility and energy levels.
 In most cases, sick tortoises prefer to hide in their shells whenever they’re out of their cages, as they have a heightened sense of vulnerability.

 Dehydration